 Pathway Premieres at PyData Global

-Our CPO Adrian Kosowski was a guest speaker at PyData Global for a talk on Reactive Data Processing in Python.
+Our CSO Adrian Kosowski was a guest speaker at PyData Global for a talk on Reactive Data Processing in Python.

 (Pathway: Reactive Data Processing in Python, PyData Global, December 2022).